martonpaulo/portfolio/README.md

 - [x] create a Projects page
 - [x] add a footer with social media links
 - [x] integrate Google Analytics for all shared links
+- [x] learn about Cloudnary for image optimization
+- [x] add a logo to the navbar
 - [ ] add links order
 - [ ] add Projects skeleton loader
-- [ ] learn about Cloudnary for image optimization
 - [ ] center image and open modal on project click
-- [ ] design a homepage cover section
+- [ ] improve the project design
 - [ ] showcase projects on the homepage
-- [ ] add a logo to the navbar
 - [ ] implement caching for API requests
 - [ ] understand "sort" field in Directus API
 - [ ] add pagination to the Projects page